-The Capstone Project is not a thesis.
+The Capstone Project is not a thesis, but rather it is an independent culmination of degree work.
 The program includes a three-credit Capstone experience in which students will have a final opportunity to apply their newly acquired knowledge and skills to a project involving a practical problem in health informatics.
 Students will learn how to design these projects properly, reviewing past exemplary projects as guides.
 Then, with the help of their degree project advisor or informal mentor and the Capstone course director, students will design and carry out their own projects.
-These can take a variety of forms, including: developing design and evaluation specifications for software to address a specific health care need; working on, observing, analyzing, and reporting the actions of a team involved in implementing a new information system; or observing and measuring the impact of such a system in a health care setting.
+These can take a variety of forms, including developing design and evaluation specifications for software to address a specific health care need; working on, observing, analyzing, and reporting the actions of a team involved in implementing a new information system; or observing and measuring the impact of such a system in a health care setting.
 Internship experiences or a systematic review of topical literature also constitute suitable Capstone Projects.
 Students will submit a written project report in lieu of a final examination.
-The Capstone Project coordinator will assign a grade to the report and may consult the student's project mentor in doing so.
+The Capstone Project coordinator and the student's project mentor will assign a grade to the report.
 In cases where a formal degree project advisor other than the Capstone Project coordinator has been designated, that person will assign the grade.

-The MHI Capstone Project is a required independent informatics experience, self-selected to fulfill one or more objectives of the MHI Program.
-MHI students normally will register for HINF 5499, 3 credits, during their last semester when essentially all of the coursework listed on the Degree Program form will be completed.
-Students should already have submitted their Graduate Degree Plan (coursework only) to the DGS and Graduate School.
-Students then meet with the Capstone Coordinator, separately or together as a group, to determine readiness to start and finish their Capstone Projects.
+The MHI Capstone Project is a required independent informatics experience, self-selected to fulfill one or more competencies of the MHI Program (see page 11).
+MHI students normally will register for HINF 5499, 3 credits, during their last semester when essentially all of the coursework listed on the Degree Program form is complete.
+Students should already have submitted their Graduate Degree Plan to the DGS and Graduate School.
+Students then meet with the Capstone Coordinator to determine readiness to develop and initiate their Capstone Projects.